 - Job Control Language ranks in the top 25% of languages

 - the Job Control Language wikipedia page

 - Job Control Language first appeared in 1964

 - See also: unix, assembly-language, clist

-- I have 52 facts about Job Control Language. what would you like to know? email me and let me know how I can help.
+- Have a question about Job Control Language not answered here?
+Email me and let me know how I can help.